aaarendt/2017-05-15-CAS-NASA/CONDUCT.md

 permalink: /conduct/
 ---

-#### NOTE: due to badging requirements for accessing NASA Goddard Space Flight Center, we can no longer add people to our meeting list.
-Please do not invite additional attendees.

 |   | Name | Institute | Attending Tour? | Attending Tuesday Dinner? |
 |:--|-----:|:----------|:---------------:|:-----------:|
 | 1 | [Jawairia Ahmad](mailto:jahmad@umd.edu) | University of Maryland | N | Y |